Lapwing Publications

 Lapwing Publications is a publisher based in Belfast and specialising in poetry.

 History

 The press was founded in 1988 by Dennis and Rene Greig.
 Since then it has published over a hundred and fifty poetry collections.
-It is known for its openness with regards to publishing innovative poetry.
 Lapwing Publications publishes in a variety of formats: pamphlets, chapbooks, and soft back books.
 Lapwing Publications sells some of their pamphlets in E-Book format and plans to eventually have the entire back catalogue in electronic form.

 Lapwing mainly publishes poets from Ireland, both north and south of the border.
 It has also published poets from other parts of Europe, as well as Canada and the US.

 According to MEAS report providing statistics for Irish poetry publications, Lapwing Publications in 2018 was the joint-second most prolific poetry press on the Island of Ireland.

-Lapwing has published some of Ireland's best known authors.